jameslounds/cgm-remote-monitor/frontend/README.md

   Then `"LEVEL_URGENT"`, ..., `"LEVEL_NONE"` are all of type `Key`

   This is quite common in Typescript, but is a bit weird if you haven't seen it before.
   It's useful in the example given since it's a lot more concise than listing each key out individually.
-It's useful in a bunch of other circumstances too though, for instance, a function which takes an argument that must start with a `/` (``type FirstArg = `/${string}`;``)
+It's useful in a bunch of other circumstances too though, for instance, a function which takes an argument that must start with a `/` (``type FirstArg = `/${string}`;``).

+  This also works the other way around.
+If we have a sufficiently strict type, say `"d" | "h" | "m"`, then we can use Javascript's template strings and get specific typescript types back out.
+For instance, in `utils.js`, we narrow the type of `ago.shortLabel`, and then use that narrowed type to ensure the string resulting from the template string will be a valid `TranslationKey` (since `"%1d ago"`, `"%1h ago"`, `"%1m ago"` are all valid translation keys).

   [^1]: [`types.d.ts`](./frontend/lib/types.d.ts)